AlexBHarley/deepstream.io-website/src/tutorials/core/auth-http-webhook/readme.md

+---
+title: HTTP Authentication
+description: How to register your own HTTP server as a Webhook for user authentication
+---

 Http authentication lets you register your own HTTP server's URL as a Webhook.
 Every time a user tries to login, deepstream will send their credentials via POST request to your server.
 Depending on your server's response, the user's login will be denied or granted.

 ![Webhook Authentication Flow](webhook-flow.png)